Bruno-366/thinking-forth/README.md

-# Preface to the ANS Forth Edition
+# Preface to *Thinking Forth* the ANS Forth Edition

 The original 1984 *Thinking Forth* feels a bit dated
 today.
 A lot happend with Forth in the last 20 years, since this